spring-attic/gs-caching-gemfire/README.ftl.md

 The `Page` class has `name` and `website` properties along with standard getters and setters.
 These are the two attributes you will gather further along in this guide.

 Note that the class is marked as `@JsonIgnoreProperties(ignoreUnknown=true)`.
-That means that even though other attributes will be retrieved, you will ignore them.
+That means that even though other attributes will be retrieved, they'll be ignored.

 Query Facebook for data
 -----------------------